It All Started with a Bad Piece of Brisket

 It Does Taste like Butter!

 Then one day, the fat tasted like butter, and I didn’t spit it out.
 It was 2014 and Rich’s determination had transformed into a dream.
-My mom Suzanne had always dreamt of furthering her education and teaching at University, she was so close to being done, but put all of that on hold to not only support Rich’s dream, but make it a dream of her own.
+My mom Suzanne had always dreamt of furthering her education and teaching at University, by pursing her doctorate degree and teaching at the University.
+She was so close to being done, but put all of that on hold to not only support Rich’s dream, but make it a dream of her own.
 I’ve never met a woman with a bigger heart than my mom.

 Suzanne and Rich took a barbecue road trip and explored all the greats across the BBQ Belt of Texas.
 When they returned they decided it was time to turn their dream into a reality.
 I would really like to end this story here filled with the joy and excitement of a dream come true, but it was not an easy road.
-As a fulltime mother and salesman, financially starting up a restaurant wasn’t feasible, so they decided to start with a food truck.
+In 2015, Suzanne had to go back into teaching full time in order to help support the family financially.
+As a full time mother and salesman, financially starting up a restaurant wasn’t feasible, so they decided to start with a food truck.
 The first half of 2015 was spent working on the food truck and purchasing their very first HUGE (well it felt huge) smoker in Dallas.
 When they brought that smoker home, I can’t even put into words how massive that smoker and our pride felt.
 Little did we know that 250 gallon tank was only one quarter of one of our smokers today.

 Barbecue Meats El Paso